ijh165/ene/Ene/README.txt

     1. Take a look at the following pattern/response pair:
         \bhate\b -> Hate is not a good thing.
-    -In here "\bhate\b" is the pattern and "Hate is not a good thing." is the corresponding response -For any input that contains the word "hate", the program will print the response "Hate is not a good thing."
+    -In here "\bhate\b" is the pattern and "Hate is not a good thing." is the corresponding response.
+    -For any input that contains the word "hate", the program will produce the response "Hate is not a good thing."
+    -As mentioned previously patterns are case insensitive which means that inputs such as "Hate" or "hATe" or "haTE" will also produce the response "Hate is not a good thing." and this case insensitivity happens for all patterns.
     -"\bhate\b" means a word boundary, followed by the string "hate", followed by another word boundary.
     -If you just put "hate" without the word boundaries ("\b"), inputs such as "asdhatejaxzks" will also match the pattern and produce the corresponding response "Hate is not a good thing." because the input string contains "hate"